Stavudine slows the progress of HIV infection. It is one of a number of medicines that you will need to take regularly.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside your pack.
 It will give you more information about stavudine, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take stavudine exactly as your doctor tells you to.
 You will be asked to take two doses each day, 12 hours apart.
-Stavudine is available both as capsules and as a liquid medicine.
-Adults will usually be prescribed capsules to take, whereas young children are likely to be supplied with the liquid medicine (Zerit® Oral Solution).
 Your doctor will tell you how much you should take for each dose.
 Your dose will also be printed on the label of the pack to remind you about what the doctor said to you.

 - Swallow the capsule with a drink of water.
-If you have difficulties swallowing capsules, you can open the capsule and mix the contents with a little soft food.
-If you still have difficulties swallowing then mention this to your doctor, as the liquid medicine might be more suitable for you.
+If you (or your child) have difficulties swallowing capsules, you can open the capsule and mix the contents with a little soft food.

 - Try to take stavudine at the same times each day, as this will help you to remember to take it regularly.
 Stavudine should preferably be taken while your stomach is empty, so about an hour before you eat a meal.
 If this is not possible, it can be taken after a light meal.